 2. Invest strategically in marketing activities

 When it comes to law firm marketing, there’s no need to overextend yourself.
-In fact, you’ll likely see better returns from a few focused strategies than by trying to do it all.
+You’ll likely see better returns from a few focused strategies than by trying to do it all.

 For example, if you’re going to invest in social media marketing, don’t try to maintain a presence on every social network.
 Think carefully about your goals and your practice area.
 Pick one or two networks to focus on, and craft strategies that reflect the resources you have to invest in them.